Hey Nostradamus!: 2002: Heather

-A court reporter named Heather is in distress after her boyfriend, Jason goes missing.
-Jason and Heather's relationship began in a Toys "R" Us, with Jason purchasing toys for his nephews and the two bantering over a small toy giraffe and making a world for him.
+A court reporter, Heather is in distress after her boyfriend Jason goes missing.

-After some time Heather receives a call from a woman named Allison claiming to be a fake psychic who has had a real vision.
-Allison uses catchphrases and words from the secret toy world that Heather and Jason built together causing Heather to believe that Jason is trying to contact her.
+She receives a call from a woman named Allison claiming to be a fake psychic who has had a real vision.
+Allison uses a secret language that is personal to Heather and Jason, making Heather believe that Jason is trying to contact her.

-Despite claiming to not want money Allison begins to extort money from Heather to pass on her messages.
-After a conversation with Reg, Heather decides to try to track down Allison and learns she is a woman named Cecilia.
-She sees Cecilia with a young woman she assumes is her daughter and believes that Jason and the young woman had been having an affair.
-When Heather confronts the woman she reveals she is Cecilia's daughter but her mother came to know of the language because Jason came to her with detailed notes wanting to pass along the information if he ever went missing.
+Despite claiming not to want money, Allison begins to extort money from Heather to pass on her messages.
+Heather decides to try to track down Allison and learns she is named Cecilia.
+She sees Cecilia with a young woman with whom she believes Jason had been having an affair.
+When Heather confronts the woman, she reveals she is Cecilia's daughter.
+Her mother came to know of the secret language because Jason came to her with detailed notes, wanting to pass along the information if he ever went missing.

 Heather is left wondering about Jason's past, unaware that his decision was prompted by a chance meeting with Yorgos.

 2003: Reg

 Reg writes an open letter to his son, lamenting that he was a harsh and abusive father under the guise of being a Christian for most of Jason's childhood.

-Reg repents of the way he treated both Jason and Kent and regrets that he destroyed his relationship with a woman named Ruth because he would not divorce Jason's mother.
+Reg repents of the way he treated both Jason and Kent, and regrets that he destroyed his relationship with a woman named Ruth because he would not divorce Jason's mother.
 He reveals that though Jason is still missing the RCMP located a shirt of his in the woods and Reg plans to post copies of his letter to trees hoping that somehow Jason will be able to read it.